 At Harvard Medical School, Dr. Sharon teaches third year medical students and she is an examiner in the Observational Structured Clinical Exam for second and fourth year students.
 She also provides seminars in Cultural Sensitivity among Diverse Patients to international students visiting through Harvard Medical International.
 Dr. Sharon is an active member of the Cultural Competent Care Education Committee at Harvard Medical School and of the Diversity Committee in the Department of Psychiatry.
 Prior to her full-time dedication to teaching and patients care, Dr. Sharon served as the associate director of Addiction Services at Mass General.

-The West End Clinic offers a variety of group therapy options.
-Most group meetings are held in the West End Clinic in Boston.
-Please be aware that this list of offerings does not include our options for Day and Evening Intensive Outpatient Programs.
+The West End Clinic offers a variety of types of group therapy.
+Meetings are held at the West End Clinic, located at Massachusetts General Hospital.
+Please be aware that the we also offers Day and Evening Intensive Outpatient Programs.

-These groups are integrated model groups that provide an opportunity for on-going support, skill building and psycho-education for patients who have been prescribed Suboxone®.
+These groups are integrated model groups that provide an opportunity for on-going support, skill-building and psycho-education for patients who have been prescribed Suboxone®.
 Group work is focused upon reinforcing abstinence and encourages communication and problem-solving around stressors.
 Opiate Maintenance Groups are offered at varying intervals during the week with rolling admission.
-Patients attend the same group throughout their membership.

 Group Leader: Karsten Kueppenbender, MDTime: Monday 9:00 - 10:00amLocation: West End Clinic, Room 105 Members: Maximum of 10 Age range: late 20s-60s Duration of membership: Minimum of 6 months